 Introduction to MAX232

-9 Pin Serial Port on our Laptop works on RS232 Voltage Logic while our Microcontroller's Serial Port i.e. Tx, RX pins work on TTL Logic.
+- 9 Pin Serial Port on our Laptop works on RS232 Voltage Logic while our Microcontroller's Serial Port i.e. Tx, RX pins works on TTL Logic.

-Suppose you are working on PIC16F877A Microcontroller and you want to connect to Serial Pin of your Laptop, then you have to place MAX232 in between.
+- Suppose you are working on a PIC16F877A Microcontroller and you want to connect to the Serial Pins of your Laptop, then you have to place MAX232 in between.

-In order to use MAX232, we have to design its small basic circuit in which we have to use 4 capacitors of 1uF, as shown in below figure.
+- In order to use MAX232, we have to design its small basic circuit in which we have to use 4 capacitors of 1uF, as shown in the below figure.

 1. MAX232 Pinout